Getting old MS-DOS games to run in Windows

 Specify sound settings within game

-Many older MS-DOS games will not auto-detect your sound card and require that the user define the values of their sound card either in the game or in the autoexec.bat and config.sys.
-If the game allows you to specify the sound settings within the game try specifying the common settings: INTERRUPT=220 IRQ=5 or 7 DMA=1.
+Some older MS-DOS games do not auto-detect your sound card and use the sound card settings from the autoexec.bat and config.sys.
+If the game allows you to specify the sound settings within the game use the common settings: INTERRUPT=220 IRQ=5 or 7 DMA=1.

 Remark sound settings in autoexec.bat